-3.1.
+3.5.
 Boot file use of scheme-version (7.9.4)

 The procedure scheme-version now works properly when called during the loading of a boot file.
+[This bug dated back to Version 7.5.]

-3.2.
+3.6.
 Work-around for automatic margins on MacOS X Terminal (7.9.3)

 The expression editor disables automatic margins (i.e., automatic line wrapping) when possible so it can use the last column without scrolling the display.
 Unfortunately, when automatic margins are disabled in the MacOS X Terminal application, they are disabled simultaneously for all windows, not just for the current window, causing problems when the expression editor is running in one window and long lines are printed in another.
 The expression editor now disables automatic margins only temporarily while writing text to the last column, reducing (though not entirely eliminating) the possibility that other windows are affected.
+[This bug dated back to Version 7.4.]

-3.3.
+3.7.
 Invalid memory reference using hashtables (7.9.3)

 A bug that caused corruption of the heap and typically resulted in an "unrecoverable invalid memory reference" while using the R6RS eq hashtable interface has been fixed.
+[This bug dated back to Version 7.5.]

-3.4.
+3.8.
 Bug in format tabulation (7.9.3)

-A bug resulting in an "undefined for zero" error when the optional column width specifier in a tabulate directive is zero, e.g., ~1,0t, has been fixed.
+A bug resulting in an "undefined for zero" error when the optional column width specifier in a tabulate directive is zero, e.g., $\sim 1,0$ at, has been fixed.
+[This bug dated back to Version 7.5.]